 - Stay at Delhi’s Extravagant Lounges

 - Try Some Luscious Street Food at Mid-Night

 - Enjoy a Musical Night at Music Venues

 Also Read: 10 Finger-licking Dishes You Must Try in Delhi

 When on a New Delhi Tour, one can find a long list of accommodation options suiting every kind of traveler.
 If you are a budget traveler or a backpacker, the hotels and lodges in the Paharganj district near the railway station could be a nice choice.
 In recent times, various hostels for backpackers are also available in other areas of the city.
 Karol Bagh and Connaught Place (CP) are also suitable for tourists willing to stay in Central Delhi.
 Talking about the peaceful and sophisticated areas in the city, South Delhi has some popular luxury hotels, satisfactory bed & breakfasts and fantastic boutique hotels.

 Delhi – Shopping hubs

 Shopping in Delhi is a learning experience in itself.
-You will find various local markets in the city especially the most famous Sarojini Nagar Market and CP market.
-However, foreigners traveling in flights from USA to India need to learn the art of bargaining in these areas.
-We, Indians are masters now and know pretty much about dealing with the vendors.
-For a straightforward experience while shopping, stop by the Central Cottage Industries Emporium, a government-based market selling traditional artisans at fixed price.
+You will find various local markets in the city, especially the most famous Sarojini Nagar Market and CP market.
+However, foreigners traveling on flights from USA to India need to learn the art of bargaining in these areas.
+We, Indians, are masters now and know pretty much about dealing with the vendors.
+For a straightforward experience while shopping, stop by the Central Cottage Industries Emporium, a government-based market selling traditional artisans a fixed price.
 Don’t worry about the quality – it is one of the best you will find all around the city.